Develop

 stdlib functions should follow these common patterns:

-accept iterable instead of table
+Accept iterable instead of only table.

 Interface conventions